 The participating artists’ processes vary widely, but all respond to the symbolic content of objects in intriguing ways.
 By including such a diverse group of artists, Object Lessons will allow visitors to explore how the nascent sensibilities of childhood shape one's development, resulting in an unpredictable spectrum of unique artistic identities.

 Recently deceased, Barkley Hendricks will be highlighted by Jack Shainman Gallery in New York City.
 We are currently exploring curatorial and conceptual connections between Hopper and Hendrick’s images where each has leaned into using compositions “figures within the city” and “figure-less in the country.”
 Jack Shainman will be emphasizing figurative compositions, whereas Edward Hopper House will be widening the view to include Hendricks’ landscapes.
 Hendricks’ landscapes have a similar single focus and abstracted quality as Hopper’s landscape.
 Opening a “porthole” to views both sublime and antiseptic, Hendricks’ landscapes hint at a similar aloneness often seen in Hopper’s landscapes.

 Curated by Carole Perry

-The (Hudson) River was a major source of inspiration for Edward Hopper.
-Kelly’s interest in the river and the effects of light and shadow, as well the inspiration of Paris, have echoes in Hopper’s work.
+The (Hudson) River was a major source of inspiration for Edward Hopper in his youth.
+Ellsworth Kelly’s (1923-2015) interest in the river and the effects of light and shadow, as well the inspiration of Paris, have echoes in Hopper’s work.
 This exhibition will highlight that connection.